 Human financial advisors may have access to a greater number of investing options.
 You can speak with a human financial advisor at your convenience.
 Their fee structure is typically higher than that of robo-advisors, although not always.
 Many human financial advisors offer a breadth of money, tax, insurance and estate planning guidance.
 As previously mentioned some robo-advisors also partner with human financial advisors.

-What is an exchange traded or mutual fund?
+What is an exchange-traded or mutual fund?

-Most robo-advisors invest your money in exchanged traded funds (ETFs) or mutual funds.
+Most robo-advisors invest your money in exchanged-traded funds (ETFs) or mutual funds.
 These types of investments, group together many individual stocks or bonds into one package or fund.
 That way an investor can buy stocks and bonds in many different companies, by investing in just a few mutual funds or ETFs.
-In general, robo-advisors choose exchange traded or mutual funds that mirror popular ‘indexes’ and charge very low management fees.
+In general, robo-advisors choose exchange-traded or mutual funds that mirror popular ‘indexes’ and charge very low management fees.

 How is Robo-Advisor Pros paid?

-This website is compensated by the specific robo-advisor when you choose to sign up for their services through the website.
+In some cases, this website is compensated by the specific robo-advisor when you choose to sign up for their services through the website.
 All information on the website is free to you, and you do not directly pay a fee to this website.

 Are the opinions on Robo-Advisor Pros objective?